myriadrf/LimeSDR_GW/docs/index.rst

   Use this section to understand how the repository is organized and how LiteX and LimeDFB fit together.

-**Gateware Description** :doc:`docs/gw_description`
+**Gateware Overview** :doc:`docs/gateware_overview`
-  Refer to this section for board-specific gateware descriptions, block diagrams, and module-level explanations.
+  Refer to this section for architecture, interfaces, toolchains, update/recovery flow, and links to board-specific gateware documentation.

 **LiteX Basics** :doc:`docs/litex_basics`
   Refer to this section for an introduction to the LiteX concepts used in LimeSDR_GW, including